Willersey: Transport

 Between 1904 and 1960, Willersey was served by a halt on the Honeybourne Line.

 Today Willersey is served by three bus routes each operated by a different bus company.
 Willersey to Evesham, known as Rural 4 is operated by N.N.
 Cresswell Coach Hire Ltd. Prior to Autumn 2013 the Willersey to Evesham was operated by Castleways Coaches.
 The Willersey to Cheltenham route is operated by Castleways Coaches.
 The third route is Moreton-in-Marsh to Stratford-upon-Avon which is operated by Johnsons buses.

 The nearest railway station to Willersey is Honeybourne which is served by the Cotswold line, offering a direct journey to London Paddington.
 However Honeybourne station is unreachable by public transport so travellers can go by bus to Moreton-in-Marsh or Evesham to catch a train on the same line.

 Industry

 Willersey attracts fewer tourists than many Cotswold villages.
 It is an industrial and farming village.
 It has an industrial estate and Auto-Sleepers, a motorhome manufacturer, and Vale Press, a printing company, are based there.
+Heming Services are also based just outside the village.